Using heat to kill cancer cells

-This article is about Hyperthermia, or the use of heat to treat, and kill, cancer cells.
-As you will read, hyperthermia used locally can liquify tumours.
-Used as a whole body treatment, hyperthermia can improve the effectiveness of radiotherapy and chemotherapy.
-One London Oncologist quoted below, believes that every UK cancer centre should have a hyperthermia unit, such is the significant improval in 5-year survival and the potential to ´cure´ cancer, if you can catch it early enough in a solid, non-metastasised state.
+This review is about whole-body Hyperthermia and its use to treat cancer.
+While hyperthermia used locally can liquify tumours, hyperthermia used as a whole-body treatment can improve the effectiveness of standard radiotherapy, chemotherapy and ´alternative´ cancer-starving therapies.
+One London Hospital Oncologist quoted below, believes that every UK cancer hospital should have a hyperthermia unit, such is the significant improvement in 5-year survival and the potential to ´cure´ cancer, while another mainstream Doctor calls it ´a promising way to improve cancer treatment´.

 Most of us have experienced the positive effects of a hot bath on aching muscles, or the balm of holiday sun on an English winter body.
 Heat just feels good.

 We use heat for healing in many ways - for instance a hot water bottle on the tummy for period pains or a microwave-heated wheat-pack on stiff and aching neck muscles.
-From time immemorial we have benefited from sweating - from Turkish baths to the saunas in modern spas.
+For centuries, humans have benefited from sweating - from Turkish baths to the saunas in modern spas.
 The Egyptians treated tumours with heat back in 5,000 BC; Parminides, a Greek Physician in 500BC said ´Give me a chance to create a fever, and I will cure any disease´.

 Modern medicine also noted that cancer patients who developed a fever sometimes went into remission.
 Such an observation prompted Memorial Sloan-Kettering Doctor William Coley in 1891 to publish a paper on how inducing a fever in the body of a cancer patient might stimulate the immune response and cause cancer remission.
 Subsequently, Coley developed the use of certain bacteria to generate a fever, although results were mixed.
 Coley´s Toxins, or vaccines, were used with varying success up until the Thalidomide problems, when the FDA demanded Clinical Trials.
 This effectively stopped their use.
 Similarly German Studies also fell foul of regulators.